 It’s certainly worth checking out Panama to see how you can reduce your health care and health insurance costs.
 Plus you’ll discover how you can live BETTER for LESS.

 Join us for a Panama Relocation Tour to discover what your life could be like living in Panama.
 During the tour, you’ll receive detailed information about various health insurance companies including their direct contact information.
 Plus, during a tour you get to visit many different areas in Panama and meet expats who live there.
+By the end of the 6-day 7-night all-inclusive Panama Relocation Tour, you’ll know if Panama is right for you and, if so, where you will want to live.

 To see a general doctor in Panama you can just walk in to the office, no appointment is necessary.
 You may have to wait 5 minutes to see the doctor.
 The cost will be about $15 in Boquete or $25 if you live in Coronado or Panama City.